 We live and work at the north end of the island of Jura off the west coast of Scotland.
 We have a working cattle farm and deer stalking estate of 16,000 acres.
-Jura is an island with only 200 people but 6000 red deer.
-There is one shop and one pub and a whisky distillery.
+Jura is an island with only 230 people but 6000 red deer.
+There is one shop and one pub and a whisky and gin distillery.
 George Orwell wrote '1984' here and described Jura as an 'unget-at-able' place.

 We have a diverse range of work that needs doing around the estate from weeding the polytunnel to cleaning the beach.
 Depending on the time of year there are paths to maintain, animals to be fed and venison to be processed.
 No particular skills are needed, just a willingness to get stuck in.
-We tend to take people for two weeks at a time and just in spring and winter as we're busy with holidaymakers or our deer stalking season for the rest of the year although it's worth checking in to see if we have space.
+We usually take people for two weeks at a time and just in spring and winter as we're busy with holidaymakers or our deer stalking season for the rest of the year although it's worth checking in to see if we have space.

 English, a bit of French and Spanish

 Volunteers live with us as a family - you get your own bedroom and bathroom.
 As we all eat together we are unable to cater for vegetarians.